-MALFLORA COLLECTIVE IS A COMMUNITY PROJECT DEDICATED TO PRESERVING THE LIVES AND LEGACIES OF LATINA/E LESBIANS.
+MALFLORA COLLECTIVE IS A COMMUNITY PROJECT DEDICATED TO PRESERVING THE EVERYDAY LIVES, MEMORIES, AND LEGACIES OF LATINA/E LESBIANS.

 ABOUT MALFLORA COLLECTIVE